-The England Golf Trust (EGT) has no paid staff and is run by six volunteer trustees:
+The England Golf Trust is run by a board of 11 volunteer trustees.

 Now retired, Chrissie is a highly experienced commercial marketing consultant with clients across multiple sectors including consumer goods, sport and the hospitality industry.
 This included 20 years of experience working with two the of largest global drinks companies, Coca-Cola and Diageo.